-Stellmach et al. [SSND11] use touch as a second modality for confirmation of selected elements.
-Because of constant eye movement the positioning of these lenses can be cumbersome.
+In further research, a second modality is used for explicit interactions, such as selections.
+Kumar et al. [KPW07] introduce the concept of look-press-look-release to solve this problem: Only when a keyboard key is pressed, the viewed region is enlarged.
+Stellmach et al. [SSND11] use touch as the second modality for confirmation of selected elements.
+In these examples, lenses are used to improve gaze as an interaction modality and counteract imprecision.
+However, interaction with the lens as an interactive tool has also been discussed.
+Active positioning of these lenses can be cumbersome because of constant eye movement.
 Stellmach et al. [SD13] developed different regions of movement for the fisheye lens, thereby interacting with the lens through gaze.
-As described in Figure 11, when looking within the inner zone of the lens, no movement is triggered, gaze focus in the "active rim" steers the lens continuously and the outer zone helps make fast, absolute positioning.
+As described in Figure 15, when looking within the "inner zone" of the lens, no movement is triggered, gaze focus in the "active rim" steers the lens continuously and the "outer zone" helps make fast, absolute positioning.

-In the context of graph exploration, Lehmann et al. [LSST11] use head tracking to allow a user to manipulate a focus+context lens technique by moving in front of a large high-resolution display.
-The distance to the display influences the level of abstraction presented in the lens and thereby directly adjusts a specific lens parameter.
+In the context of graph exploration, Lehmann et al. [LSST11] use head tracking to allow manipulation of a focus+context lens technique by physically moving in front of a large high-resolution display.
+The lens position is set to the users gaze position approximated by head tracking.
+Additionally, the distance to the display influences the level of abstraction presented in the lens and thereby directly adjusts a specific function-dependent parameter.
 Head-tracking is also used by Spindler et al. when designing Tangible Windows [SBD12] to provide a volumetric perception on the elements presented on the tangible views when working in 3D information spaces.